dwtaylornz/hevctranscode/README.md

 ### usage
 - Download and place ffmpeg tools in same folder as script
-- Rename variables example file to hevc_transcode_variables.ps1 and update variables!
+- Update hevc_transcode_variables.ps1 with your settings
 - Run hevc_transcode.ps1 in powershell

 ### warning!